wdi-infinity/rails-api-template/README.md

 ## Structure

-This template follows the standard project structure in Rails 4.
+This template follows the standard project structure in Rails.

 `curl` command scripts are stored in [`scripts`](scripts) with names that correspond to API actions.